robinwhitmore/jekylltechdocs/pages/designer/ds_mg_retired.md

 ---
 * Customize User Portal color
 * View Login History
 * Access Weebly Help Center: You can still access the Help Center, but not directly from the Cloud Admin.
-Bookmark [www.hc.weebly.com](www.hc.weebly.com) for quick access to the help center.
+Bookmark [https://hc.weebly.com](https://hc.weebly.com) for quick access to the help center.
+* Access blog comments and form entries from the Client Portal.
+You now access them directly from the editor.
+Here's more about accessing [blog comments](ds_mg_sites.html#view-blog-comments) and [form entries](ds_mg_sites.html#view-form-entries).